top of page

 Jaki's program invites each student to bring forward their unique talents and gifts, crafting and developing them to the point of proficiency within the context of the Five Element framework.
 This program is designed for serious students who want to dedicate their lives to helping others.
 The focus is not only on relieving illness, but optimizing the possibilities for health and well-being, harmony and flow, on all levels; body, mind, and spirit.

-In April 2022 a new cycle of training began, organized into a series of “intensive” sessions to accommodate out-of-town students.
-Session dates will not be announced until February 2022, with the program starting in April 2022, sessions being approximately 3 months apart, ending in the final classroom session in February 2024.
+In April 2025 a new cycle of training is scheduled to begin, with the classroom portion organized into a series of “intensive” sessions of four days each, approximately 3 months apart, to accommodate out-of-town students.
+Actual session dates will not be announced until February 2025, with the program starting in April, and the classroom phase ending in February 2027.
+During this time students will be invited to shadow practitioners in their practice to gain hands on experience in developing their skills.

-Internship/Clinical Supervision is arranged individually with practitioners after they have completed the classroom portion of program (and accompanying assignments), and is required to become a practitioner.
+Internship/Clinical Supervision is arranged with students individually, after they have completed the classroom portion of program (and accompanying assignments), and is required to become a practitioner.

 NOTE: THIS IS A SMALL GROUP TRAINING AND IS CONDUCTED IN THE STYLE OF THE TRADITIONAL WAYS, with oral teachings, sharing circles, both classroom and outdoor field work, self-directed homework, and most importantly, an acknowledgement and nurturing of each student’s unique gifts and talents.
 Training is limited to twelve registrants.